bespoke-silicon-group/bsg_replicant/README.md

 The simplest way to use this project is to clone it's meta-project: [BSG Bladerunner](https://github.com/bespoke-silicon-group/bsg_bladerunner/).

-BSG Bladerunner tracks BSG F1 (this repository, BSG Manycore, and BaseJump STL repositories as submodules and maintains a monotonic versionining scheme.
+BSG Bladerunner tracks BSG F1 (this repository), BSG Manycore, and BaseJump STL repositories as submodules and maintains a monotonic versionining scheme.
 BSG Bladerunner also contains cosimulation instructions.